reyre8/family-tree/README.md

             └── person-factory-provider.js
 ```

-In order to install the application, run the following command:
+In order to install the application, execute the following command:
 ```sh
 npm install --silent
 ```

-In order to execute the application, run  the following command:
+In order to execute the application, execute the following command:
 ```sh
 npm start --silent [-- filePath]
 ```
 Where `-- filePath` is the path of the file to be tested.
 If the parameter `filePath` is not provided, the application will be run using the file `data/default-input.txt`.
 This parameter can be found in the file `config.js`

-In order to test the application, run the following command:
+In order to run the unit test suites, execute the following command:
 ```sh
 npm test
 ```